tomit4/react-kata/README.md

 ### Engineering Manager

-- "Our technical direction is to use _Functional React_ with hooks.
-You should feel free to use any state library, router, or UI framework you feel you need, but let's not overbuild this.
+- "You should feel free to use any libraries or frameworks you need, but let's not overbuild this.
 Getting the tech right is my **TOP PRIORITY!**"
-- "If at all possible, I'd like at least one meaningful unit test.
-Testing is my **TOP PRIORITY!**"
 - "These back-end engineers can't make a stable web service to save their lives!
   Make sure the pages still work even if the backend services are being spotty.
   Resiliency is my **TOP PRIORITY!**"